BioH4z/BioH4z/README.md

-## Hello there 👋, I'm Domenico Palumbo a PhD in Molecular Medicine and Medical Biotechnologies
+## Hello there 👋, I'm Domenico Palumbo - PhD in Molecular Medicine and Medical Biotechnologies
-### - 💻 I’m currently working at University of Salerno (ITALY) as bioinformatician

 ### You can reach me here: